Building a Culture that Supports Your Operating Imperatives and Goals Starts with Measuring Your Culture.

 Cultural Transformation Readiness Assessment-40 (CTRA-40)

-The Cultural Transformation Readiness Assessment-40 (CTRA-40) is a measure of your organization’s readiness to successfully change and transform its’ culture based on John’s 6 Steps of Culture Transformation.
+The Cultural Transformation Readiness Assessment-40 (CTRA-40) is a measure of your organization’s readiness to successfully change and transform its’ culture based on our 6 Steps of Culture Transformation.
 There are 40 items across 6 Cultural Change Readiness Predictors (i.e., The imperative to transform; leadership; creating a compelling future; changing mindsets/changing behavior; pushing “talent levers”; and measure & course correct).
 This assessment is typically completed by each member of the senior executive team prior to our 3-Day Cultural Transformation “Bootcamp” to capture where they perceive their organization’s cultural transformation readiness to be strong and lacking prior to launching a change or transformation initiative.
 The CTRA-40 is completed by the senior executive team in advance of them seeing the results of their organization’s 5CCA results; most often, senior executive teams tend to think that both their culture and their organization’s readiness to transform its’ culture is stronger than what it really is.
 They tend to “over-inflate” both.
 However, once the senior executive team understands their organization’s 5CCA results during our “Bootcamp”, it causes them to reset their perceptions and ignites them—with our coaching—to get very granular about the levers of readiness they can push to drive change and the levers they need to address.